Sasho80/5.1.Loops/README.md

 then proceed with inputting more n numbers (the right half) and sum them up.
 We calculate the difference between the sums by absolute value: Math.Abs(leftSum - rightSum).
 If the difference is 0, print "Yes" + the sum, otherwise print "No" + the difference.

+08.Problem: Even / Odd Sum
+Write a program that inputs n integers and checks whether the sum of the numbers on even positions is equal to the sum of the numbers on odd positions.
+In case the sums are equal, print "Yes" + the sum, otherwise, print "No" + the difference.
+The difference is calculated by absolute value.
+The format of the output must be identical to the examples below.
+Sample Input and Output
+Input  Output   Input Output     Input  Output
+4      Sum = 70 4     Diff = 1   3      Diff = 2
+10              3                5
+50              5                8
+60              1                1
+20              -2               No
+Yes             No

+Hints and Guidelines
+We input the numbers one by one and calculate the two sums (of the numbers on even positions and the numbers on odd positions).
+Identically to the previous problem, we calculate the absolute value of the difference and print the result ("Yes" + the sum in case of difference of 0 or "No" + the difference in any other case).